Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Training results

-We present the low-significance training outcomes in FIG.~\ref{LO:Low:CNN}, with different boson widths taken into consideration.
-Low-significance scenarios refer to those with $S/\sqrt{B}=1,2,\cdots,10$.
-As shown in the figures, the CNN can already start to distinguish the signal scenarios when $S/B \agt 0.1$ and steadily improve with higher signal purities.
-Interestingly, $S/B =0.1$ is close to the discovery threshold $S/\sqrt{B}=5$, suggesting that these technique can be used with a similar luminosity as a discovery analysis, given the caveat that we have not attempted to optimize for discovery in our original cuts.
-For all the four different $\Gamma_{\rm NP}$ samples, the AUCs are roughly consistent with one another among three three NNs, suggesting that the information of boson width does not affect the NN performance very much.
+Since FNNh gives the best the results of the three or comparable results to the other two in all scenarios, we further present the results for $4.5$-TeV resonances with $\Gamma_{\rm NP}\approx500,~50$~GeV using FNNh in FIG.~\ref{LO:Width}.
+For all the three different $\Gamma_{\rm NP}$ samples, the AUCs are roughly consistent with one another, suggesting that the information of boson width does not affect the NN performance very much.
 This is believed to be mainly due to the fact that only the $p_T$ distribution is changed by the width, only making it harder to distinguish between $W'$ and the $H'$ hypotheses.
-Thus, we will focus exclusively on the samples of $\Gamma_{\rm NP}\approx10$~GeV in what follows.
-As another comparison, we found that the TLN did not give better results, which showed that this problem had features not contained in the base model and confirmed that our CNNs were properly trained with good performance.
+Thus, we will focus exclusively on the samples of $\Gamma_{\rm NP}\approx200$~GeV for $4.5$-TeV resonances in what follows.

-Next, we present the high-significance results in FIG.~\ref{LO:High}.
-High-significance scenarios refer to those with $S/B=0.1,0.2,\cdots,1.5$ which all have $S/\sqrt{B} \geq 4$.
-All the AUCs are steadily increasing with $S/B$ and reach nearly perfect identification rates for $S/B \agt 0.6$.
-In both the low-significance and high-significance scenarios, CH class is always the easiest to be identified, while VA and SC are more difficult.

-To give another more interpretable metric, we present in FIG.~\ref{LO:ACC} the ``accuracies'' (ACCs) of our CNN.
-The accuracy here (and the NLO case below) is to be understood as the class-wise true positive rate.
-For this, we associate each testing histogram to the class for which it gets the highest score, and then calculate the true positive rate for each class.
-Although the curves are less stable in low-significance scenarios, the CNN can achieve $\sim 80\%$ accuracy for all classes at $S/B\approx0.3$, and $\sim 90\%$ at $S/B\approx0.5-0.6$, showing a similar performance turn on as the AUC curves.
-Even though accuracy is more interpretable, we continue to focus on AUC as the more conventional metric to compare performance of our classifiers.